varnishcache/varnish-cache/doc/sphinx/installation/install_source.rst

 Then continue `Compiling Varnish`_

-Build dependencies on MacOS
+Build dependencies on macOS
 ---------------------------

-To compile varnish on MacOS, these steps should install the required
+To compile varnish on macOS, these steps should install the required
 dependencies:

 * Install ``xcode`` via the App Store